Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

 where the system in the middle represents the physical site, whereas systems on the right and left represent virtual sites.

 Any MPS tensor in its canonical form can be associated with a parent Hamiltonian for which the MPS is a ground state~\cite{Fannes1992,Schuch2011_Phases2,PerezGarciaEtAl2007_MPSrepresentations}.
 Then, two systems are said to be in the same phase if their parent Hamiltonians can be continuously connected by a path of local Hamiltonians without closing the spectral gap above the ground-state subspace in the thermodynamic limit.
 An alternative yet equivalent definition can be stated in terms of quantum circuits.
 Here, two MPS belong to the same phase if they can be transformed into one another with ``short-depth'' local circuits~\cite{chen2010local}.
-More precisely, two MPS, $\ket{\psi_N[A]}$ and $\ket{\psi_N[B]}$, belong to the same phase if there exists a sequence of unitaries, $U_N$, such that (i) $\| \ket{\psi_N[A]} - U_N \ket{\psi_N[B]}$ converges to $0$ as $N \to \infty$, and (ii) each $U_N$ can be decomposed into a $O(\polylog N)$-depth quantum circuit consisting of $O(1)$-local nearest neighbor gates.
+More precisely, two MPS, $\ket{\psi_N[A]}$ and $\ket{\psi_N[B]}$, belong to the same phase if there exists a sequence of unitaries, $U_N$, such that (i) $\| \ket{\psi_N[A]} - U_N \ket{\psi_N[B]}\|$ converges to $0$ as $N \to \infty$, and (ii) each $U_N$ can be decomposed into a $O(\polylog N)$-depth quantum circuit consisting of $O(1)$-local nearest neighbor gates.
 Refs.~\cite{Chen2011_Phases1,Schuch2011_Phases2} showed that two MPS belong to the same phase if and only if they have the same number of blocks in canonical form.

-In addition to the above definition, one can consider systems which are constrained to respect a given symmetry.
-In this case, new phases of matter emerge: so-called \emph{symmetry protected topological} (SPT) order.
+In addition to this circuit-based definition of phases, one can consider systems which are constrained to respect a given symmetry.
+In this case, new phases of matter emerge: so-called \emph{symmetry protected topological} (SPT) phases.
 In 1D, these phases were characterized in Refs.~\cite{pollmann2010entanglement, Chen2011_Phases1,Schuch2011_Phases2}.
-In this work, we consider finite global on-site symmetries of the form $U_g^{\otimes N}$, where $U_g$ with $g\in G$ is some unitary linear representation of a finite group $G$, and $N$ is the number of sites of the system.
-Then, for a symmetric MPS it holds that $U_g^{\otimes N}\ket{\psi_N[A]}\propto \ket{\psi_N[A]}$.
-The circuits above are then restricted such that each local gate acting on $n$ sites must commute with the symmetry $U_g^{\otimes n}$.
-The phases are characterized by how the tensor, $A$, transforms under the action of the symmetry~\cite{pollmann2010entanglement,Chen2011_Phases1,Schuch2011_Phases2}.
-In the case of normal MPS, after blocking and bringing it to canonical form, it holds that~\cite{SanzEtAl2009_MPSHamiltonians, Schuch2011_Phases2} $U_g$ is a symmetry iff
+In this work, we consider finite global on-site symmetries of the form $U_g^{\otimes N}$, where $U_g$ with $g\in G$, is a unitary linear representation of a finite group $G$, and $N$ is the number of sites.
+A symmetric MPS then satisfies

+The circuits defining the phases are then restricted such that each local gate acting on $n$ sites must commute with the symmetry $U_g^{\otimes n}$.
+Phases are then characterized by how the tensor $A$ transforms under the action of the symmetry~\cite{pollmann2010entanglement,Chen2011_Phases1,Schuch2011_Phases2}.